surma/surma.dev/content/things/webgpu.md

 });
 ```

 Note that `createBuffer()` returns a `GPUBuffer`, not an `ArrayBuffer`.
 They can’t be read or written to.
-For that, they need to be mappable and explicitly mapped, which will do next!
+For that, they need to be mapped, which is a separate API call and will only succeed for buffers that have `GPUBufferUsage.MAP_READ` or `GPUBufferUsage.MAP_WRITE`.

-Now that we not only have the bind group _layout_, but even the actual bind group itself, we need to update our dispatch code to make use of this bind group and map our staging buffer to be able to read the results.
+Now that we not only have the bind group _layout_, but even the actual bind group itself, we need to update our dispatch code to make use of this bind group.
+Afterwares we map our staging buffer to be able to read the results back into JavaScript.

 |||codediff|js
   const commandEncoder = device.createCommandEncoder();